Fred Stein

-Fred Stein (July 3, 1909 – September 27, 1967) was a street photographer in Paris and New York after he was forced to flee his native Germany by the Nazi threat in the early 1930s.
-He explored the new creative possibilities of photography, capturing spontaneous scenes from life on the street.
-He was also a portraitist, photographing many of the great personalities of the 20th century.
+Fred Stein (July 3, 1909 – September 27, 1967) was a street photographer in Paris and New York.
+He captured spontaneous scenes from life, but was also a portraitist, photographing many of the great personalities of the 20th century.

-Life
+Career

 Early life and background

 Stein was born on July 3, 1909, in Dresden, Germany.
 His father, Dr. Leopold Stein, was rabbi of the Dresden Conservative community.
-He died when Fred was six, and his mother, Eva Wollheim Stein, became a religion teacher.
+He died when Stein was six, and his mother, Eva Wollheim Stein, became a religion teacher.
 Though their circumstances were reduced, his mother encouraged his intellectual and artistic education by enrolling him in good schools and subscribing to the many museums in Dresden, which Stein "haunted as a youth" (as he later said).
-Stein was bright and twice skipped grades at the Gymnasium (the German high school), a rare occurrence in those days.
+Stein was bright and twice skipped grades at the Gymnasium (secondary school), a rare occurrence in those days.
 He was also intellectually curious and read extensively.
-At sixteen he joined the Socialist Youth Movement (the democratic option in Germany at that time).
-He was quick to perceive the threat of Adolf Hitler, and became quite active in the anti-Nazi movement.
+At sixteen he joined the Socialist Youth of Germany – The Falcons.
+He was active in the anti-Nazi movement.

 He decided to become a public defender out of a concern for the plight of the poorest citizens, and attended law school at the University of Leipzig, from which he graduated after three years, in 1933.
 He worked in the State Prosecutors Office of Dresden as a prerequisite for obtaining his lawyer's certification.
 Three weeks before he was to receive the German equivalent of admission to the bar, he was dismissed by the Nazi government for "racial and political reasons", and was forbidden as a Jew to use the public library, halting the work on his PhD thesis.

-In January 1933, when Hitler came to power, Stein's anti-Nazi activity became more committed, and also more dangerous.
+In January 1933, when Hitler came to power, Stein's anti-Nazi activity became more committed.
 Dresden was a scene of a particularly strong Fascist crackdown, and arrests were increasingly common.
 Yet Stein continued to give lectures and to ride around on his bike, distributing Anti-Nazi literature in the streets.

 Escape from Germany

 In August 1933, Stein married Liselotte (Lilo) Salzburg, the daughter of an eminent Jewish physician.
 Guards at the Justice of the Peace greeted them with "Heil Hitler" salutes.
-Working as a law consultant in a factory – the only job available to him at this point – Stein received a clandestine warning one night from the son of the factory owner.
-The SS was asking questions about him, and one of the other workers in the factory had been arrested that day and put into prison.
+Working as a law consultant in a factory, the only job available to him at this point, Stein received a clandestine warning one night from the son of the factory owner.
+The SS were asking questions about him, and one of the other workers in the factory had been arrested that day and put into prison.
 A close friend had written, urging them to come to Paris, and they left the next day under the pretext of a honeymoon trip.